ChimpGamer/UltimateMobCoins/README.md

 # UltimateMobCoins

-UltimateMobCoins is a opensource paper 1.19 only MobCoin plugin.
+UltimateMobCoins is a open-source paper 1.19 & 1.20 only MobCoin plugin.
 It is built to be fully customizable with many features.
 Check out the features list down below.

 ## Features
 - Fully customizable menus